tkubica12/infra-as-code-on-azure/README.md

 # Storing secrets in Azure Key Vault and use with ARM deployment and Managed Service Identity in VMs or App Services (secrets-keyvault)

 In this demo we demonstrate how to remove secrets (passwords, keys, certificates) from deployment processes or configuration files.
-We will create key Vault and store our secret there.
-We than reference this secret during ARM deployment to set password for Azure Database dor MySQL.
-Then we will use managed Services Identity with VM and demonstrate how application can use MSI account to pickup database password from Key Vault.
+We will create Key Vault and store our secret there.
+We than reference this secret during ARM deployment to set password for Azure Database for MySQL.
+Then we will use Managed Services Identity with VM and demonstrate how application can use MSI account to pickup database password from Key Vault.

 # Terraform as multi-cloud infrastructure deployment solution (terraform)